-In August 2018, the FASB issued ASU 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, a new standard on a customer's accounting for implementation, set-up, and other upfront costs incurred in a cloud computing arrangement (CCA) that aligns the requirements for capitalizing implementation costs in a CCA service contract with existing internal-use software guidance.
+In August 2018, the FASB issued ASU 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, a new standard on a customer's accounting for implementation, set-up, and other upfront costs incurred in a cloud computing arrangement ("CCA") that aligns the requirements for capitalizing implementation costs in a CCA service contract with existing internal-use software guidance.
 The standard is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted, and can be adopted prospectively or retrospectively.
 The Company adopted the new standard on January 1, 2020 on a prospective basis.
-The Company's cloud computing arrangements are service contracts for the hosting of software primarily related to recording and tracking information related to our clinical trials, including but not limited to patient data and clinical manufacturing.
+The Company's CCAs are service contracts for the hosting of software primarily related to recording and tracking information related to its clinical trials, including but not limited to patient data and clinical manufacturing.
 The capitalized implementation costs are presented in the condensed consolidated balance sheet in prepaid expenses and other assets, current and non-current.
 The deferred implementation costs will be expensed over the term of the hosting arrangement, which is the non-cancelable term of the arrangement plus any reasonably certain renewal periods.
-As of March 31, 2020, \$0.2 million and \$0.6 million were recorded to prepaid expenses and other assets, current and non-current, respectively, as deferred implementation costs.
-For the three months ended March 31, 2020 no deferred implementation costs were expensed.
+As of June 30, 2020, \$0.5 million was recorded in prepaid expenses and other assets, current and \$1.0 million was recorded to prepaid expenses and other assets, non-current as deferred implementation costs.
+During the three and six months ended June 30, 2020, \$34,000 of deferred implementation costs were expensed.